 - a tumor

 The test is also sometimes used as a treatment tool.
 For example, a bronchoscopy can allow your doctor to deliver medication to your lungs or remove an object that’s caught in your airways, like a piece of food.

 A local anesthetic spray is applied to your nose and throat during a bronchoscopy.
 You’ll probably get a sedative to help you relax.
 This means that you’ll be awake but drowsy during the procedure.
 Oxygen is usually given during a bronchoscopy.
 General anesthesia is rarely needed.

-You’ll need to avoid eating or drinking anything for six to 12 hours before the bronchoscopy.
+You’ll need to avoid eating or drinking anything for 6 to 12 hours before the bronchoscopy.
 Before the procedure, ask your doctor if you need to stop taking:

-Bring someone with you to your appointment or arrange for transportation to drive you home afterward.
+Bring someone with you to your appointment to drive you home afterward, or arrange for transportation.

 Once you’re relaxed, your doctor will insert the bronchoscope into your nose.
 The bronchoscope passes from your nose down to your throat until it reaches your bronchi.
 The bronchi are the airways in your lungs.

 Brushes or needles may be attached to the bronchoscope to collect tissue samples from your lungs.
 These samples can help your doctor diagnose any lung conditions you may have.